usdot-jpo-ode/asn1_codec/README.md

 1. Clone the 1609dot2-asn repository on github (can be done inside of the asn1_codec library.
 1. Copy \*.asn from the 1609dot2-asn directory into the asn1c_combined subdirectory in the asn1_codec repository (you will not need all of these, but a couple will be needed).
+    1. The files that are open source have been added to the `asn1_codec\asn1c_combined` subdirectory.
-1. Find your J2735 asn file and copy that into the asn1_codec repository.
+1. [j2735 Specification must be purchased from SAE] Find your J2735 asn file and copy that into the asn1_codec repository.
 1. The doIt.sh can perform the needed operations to compile the ASN specifications and fixup the Makefile so the CLI tool compiles.
 The individual commands are:
-    1. Compile the ASN specifictions: `asn1c -fcompound-names -gen-PER -pdu=all 1609dot2-base-types.asn 1609dot2-schema.asn J2735_201603DA.ASN`
+    1. Compile the ASN specifictions: `asn1c -fcompound-names -gen-PER -pdu=all 1609dot2-base-types.asn 1609dot2-schema.asn J2735_201603DA.ASN SEMI_v2.3.0_070616.asn`
 	1. You will need to edit the `Makefile.am.example` file and add `-DPDU=MessageFrame` prior to the `-DASN_PDU_COLLECTION` flag in the definition of the `CFLAGS` variable.
 1. Check: you should have the `libasncodec.a` static library and the `converter-example` executable in the asn1c_combined subdirectory
 1. Change directory to the asn1_codec root directory.
+1. The module uses the [`pugixml` library](https://pugixml.org).
+This must be cloned and installed on your system.
+    1. The ACM will look for the library in `/usr/local/lib` If you put it somewhere else, you must modify the `CMakeLists.txt` files in both the root and `src` subdirectories.
+    1. The ACM will look for the headers in `/usr/local/include` Same directions about modifications apply if you put these somewhere else.
+1. The module also uses Catch and librdkafka.
+Those instructions are the same as in the PPM.
 1. Execute: `$ mkdir build`
 1. Execute: `$ cd build`
 1. Execute: `$ cmake ..`